Blazorise/Blazorise.Articles/news/2025-12-12-release-notes-200/post.md

 You can see it in action in [Offcanvas Provider](docs/services/offcanvas-provider "Offcanvas Provider") documentation page.

+### Full Markdown Input Support

+The Markdown editor now behaves much more like other form inputs in Blazorise.
+It fully participates in form validation and shows validation feedback directly on the editor UI, so users can immediately see when the field is valid or has errors.

+Common input behaviors are now supported on the actual editor surface.
+Settings like read-only and disabled work as expected, custom styling and CSS classes apply to what users see, and any additional HTML attributes are carried through properly.

+Focusing the Markdown editor has also been improved, so keyboard users and form flows can move focus to the editor reliably.
+Overall, the Markdown component should feel more consistent with the rest of the Blazorise input components in real-world forms.

 ## Final Notes 🏁

 Blazorise 2.0 introduces a consistent, modernized input system and simpler APIs that make form handling easier and more intuitive.